 For the pan, I bought some 13x9x2 disposable aluminum pans, rigged another bar across the chip/water rack and set it directly on the rack.
 This assures that I don't run out of water and it catches most of the drippings.

-Thermometer on front is actually fairly accurate on mine, tho I do use an external thermometer with a probe.
+Thermometer on front is actually fairly accurate on mine, though I do use an external thermometer with a probe.

 Overall, I am satisfied with this unit.
 I am glad I did not spend $200 on a competitors product with the fancy digital panel.
 Just more stuff to have problems with.